tejpochiraju/tejpochiraju.github.io/content/blog/frappe-deferred-bulk.md

 1. User attaches 2-3 bulk files to a custom doctype (e.g. `Trip Report`).
 2. Using document hooks we parse the files row by row to look for validation errors.
 3. We create (in-memory) instances of the doctype we are importing (e.g. `Trip`).
-4. We serialise these documents and store them in a Redis lists.
+4. We serialise these documents and store them in a Redis list.
 5. Once completely parsed, we retrieve the documents from Redis and bulk write them to the DB in batches.